Problem Solving and Simple Rescues

 - Incidents, why they happen and when to call for help

-- Ascending ropes
+- Ascending & descending ropes as an individual

-- Escaping the system
+- Escaping the system when on belay

 - Problem solving (stuck ropes and stuck climbers)

 - Committing to a rescue and creating a plan

 The fee includes the use of specialist equipment and all training materials.
 Clients are encouraged to use their own gear if available, however, all ropes used will be provided by Beyond the Edge.
 We are happy to loan any other equipment that you may need e.g. helmet, harness or boots, free of charge just let us know on your booking form.